 By Chere Di Boscio

 By now, we all know what vegan leather is, and can usually tell the difference between that and dead animal leather.
-But vegan food can be a bit of a landmine: does that cheese-less pizza have egg in its base?
-Does that vegetarian curry have cream lurking in the sauce?
-Or perhaps some ghee?
+But vegan food can be a bit of a mine field.
+Does that cheese-less pizza have egg in its base?
+Does that veggie curry have ghee lurking in the sauce?
 Is that sugar-free muffin sweetened with honey?

 For example, he told me that the winemaking process often involves loads of animal parts, including eggs, blood, oils, bone marrow and gelatin – which we all know is found in animal bones and hooves.
-During the winemaking process, the grapey liquid is filtered through substances called “fining agents.”
-This process is used to remove protein, yeast, cloudiness, “off” flavours and colourings, and other organic particles – but those agents are never on the label.
-In fact, they’re often considered to be trade secrets!
+And during the winemaking process, the grape-based liquid is filtered through substances called “fining agents.”
+This process is used to remove protein, yeast, cloudiness, “off” flavours and colourings, and other organic particles.

 - egg white